 Everybody hates a slow website.
-Google now ranks faster loading websites higher than their slow loading counterparts.
+Google prefers sites that load faster than their slow loading counterparts.
 Consider the following tips to ensure your site loads fast:

 - Optimising image sizes (50kb for small images and around 100kb for larger images

 10) Mobile friendly – mobile is everything today

 More than half of all website traffic comes from mobile devices.
 These devices have varying screen sizes, so it is essential to design your site both for desktop screens and mobile devices.